jnbli/EE-Emerge-2020-SnapLights/README.md

 # Getting Started

+To build the Tic Tac Toe you will need hardware and software.
+Hardware needed to physically construct the physical include 9 Adafruit neopixels, a TI MSP430, and an OpenMV Camera.

+Software will be C++ on Energia for the MSP430 and Python for the OpenMV Camera, as well as Fusion 360 to design the CAD enclosure, and Altimaker Cura to 3D print it.

 This section should provide instructions for other developers to

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.